Wireless community network: Firmware

 Wireless equipment, like many other consumer electronics, comes with hard-to-alter firmware that is preinstalled by the manufacturer.
 When the Linksys WRT54G series was launched in 2003 with an open source Linux kernel as firmware, it immediately became the subject of hacks and became the most popular hardware among community wireless volunteers.
 In 2005, Linksys released the WRT54GL version of its firmware, to make it even easier for customers to modify it.
 Community network hackers experimented with increasing the transmission power of the Linksys WRT54G or increasing the clock speed of the CPU to speed up data transmission.

-Hobbyists got another boost when in 2004 the Open Wireless Real Time (OpenWrt) firmware was released as open source alternative to proprietary firmware.
+Hobbyists got another boost when in 2004 the OpenWrt firmware was released as open source alternative to proprietary firmware.
 The Linux-based embedded operating system could be used on embedded devices to route network traffic.
 Through successive versions, OpenWrt eventually could work on several hundred types of wireless devices and Wi-Fi routers.
 OpenWrt was named in honor of the WRT54G.
 The OpenWrt developers provided extensive documentation and the ability to include one's own code in the OpenWrt source code and compile the firmware.

 In 2004, Freifunk released the FFF firmware for wireless community projects, which modified OpenWrt so that the node could be configured via a web interface and added features to better support a wireless ad hoc network with traffic shaping, statistics, Internet gateway support and an implementation of the Optimized Link State Routing Protocol (OLSR).
 A Wi-Fi access point that booting the FFF firmware joined the network by automatically announcing its Internet gateway capabilities to other nodes using OLSR HNA4.
 When a node disappeared, the other nodes registered the change in the network topology through the discontinuation of HNA4 announcements.
 At the time, Freifunk in Berlin had 500 Wi-Fi access points and about 2,200 Berlin residents used the network free of charge.
 The Freifunk FFF firmware is among the oldest approaches to establishing a wireless mesh network at significant scale.
 Other early attempts at developing an operating system for wireless devices that supported large scale wireless community projects were Open-Mesh and Netsukuku.

 In 2006, Meraki Networks Inc was founded.
 The Meraki hardware and firmware had been developed as part of a PhD research project at the Massachusetts Institute of Technology to provide wireless access to graduate students.
 For years, the low-cost Meraki products fueled the growth of wireless mesh networks in 25 countries.
 Early Meraki-based wireless community networks included the Free-the-Net Meraki mesh in Vancouver, Canada.
 Constituted in 2006 as legal co-operative, members of the Vancouver Open Network Initiatives Cooperative paid five Canadian dollars per month to access the community wireless network provided by individuals who attached Meraki nodes to their home wireless connection, sharing bandwidth with any cooperative members nearby and participating in a meshed wireless network.